robodan/tagboy/Readme.txt

 TODO:
   Move most of this into a man page
-  Unit tests and regression tests
+  More unit tests and regression tests
-  Expose typed tags in begin/eval/end (e.g. maybe called tagobj) Handle multi-valued tags more cleanly
-  Write changed tag value back to image
+  Expose typed tags in begin/eval/end (e.g. maybe called tagobj) Write changed tag value back to image
   Error handling
   Work out some real use examples: near GPS position, near time, time adjust